georgestein/ssl-legacysurvey/README.md

 We are currently hosting new strong lens candidates found in *Mining for strong gravitational lenses with self-supervised learning*

-- data-usage.ipynb demonstrates how to load and visualize the data products
+- data-usage.ipynb demonstrates how to load and visualize the data products, which include:
+	- data/training_lenses.tsv - lenses used for training.
+	- data/new_lenses.tsv - our list of new lens candidates.
+	- data/network_predictions/ - our top 100,000 network predictions for each survey region, using both the linear classification and fine-tuned models

 - The strong lens candidates are summarized in .tsv files in data/